 In that moment, I tried not to allow my mind to ponder what that meant about how she ended up married to her current husband, although a frightful scenario flashed through my mind.
 Did she choose him like she might choose a slab of meat for a Sunday pot roast?
 That seemed to be what she was advocating.
 (Although I do think better of my friend than that; I'm sure that is not how she chose her current husband.)

 Well, I do believe in love stories.
 I love a good love story.
 Not fictional ones, only real ones.
-And Ivy and Josiah, so far, have been exactly that.
+And Isla and Jack, so far, have been exactly that.

 He asked her once at some point during the year (via text) if she believed in love at first sight.
 She didn't know how to respond and asked me, "Mom, what do I say to that?"
 I thought her quandary was a little funny, because the truth of the matter was that, at that early stage of their friendship, she could not admit to him how much she liked him upon first sight, and she only liked him more and more with every passing rehearsal.
 It is as close to love at first sight as I have ever known!

 You know that line, "You had me at 'hello'?"
-Well, Josiah very well may have had her at 'hello,' but I suspect he definitely had her after the first rehearsal
+Well, Jack very well may have had her at 'hello,' but I suspect he definitely had her after the first rehearsal

 when she took off her pointe shoe and revealed a bloody spot on her